N-athaniel/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/README.md

 2. Contribute!

-Help them by submitting a pull request
+Help by submitting a pull request